bmc-anvil/bmc.support.installation.developer-setup/01_os-setup/README.md

 It should be quite ok on macOS (BSDish after all), but running this on Windows may be a challenge or a lesser experience, even with / under Windows Subsystem for Linux (WSL).

+>So probably this may be the exception to the rule of consistency as long as each one knows their OS and tools.
+>
-What the hell, not everybody uses `OpenSuSE`.
+>What the hell, not everybody uses `OpenSuSE` and OSs and tools are "non-shared" and "hyperlocal" to each dev.
+>
+>Bear in mind that I can only support what I know.